-- Provided you tie a nice knot, it's more attractive than the traditional tie.
+- More attractive than traditional tie.

 To secure the bottom four strings, I begin with a half hitch knot.
 Keeping the knot loose, I thread the end through again, leaving enough slack to form a loop.
 Finally, I pull the string towards the head stock to tighten the knot.
 For the first and second strings, I loop through twice to make the knot big enough not to pull through under tension.

 Knot with Gasket Tie

 No matter how you attach strings to the bridge, the holes eventually enlarge due to string pressure and abrasion.
 To protect bridge holes, I use a small plastic gasket between the knot and bridge.
 First, I drill six holes in a thin piece of plastic, e.g., credit card: four holes with a 1/16" drill bit and two holes with a 1/32" bit.
 The larger holes are for the four lower strings and the smaller holes are for the first two strings.
 Next, I use wire cutters to clip out the six gaskets.
 Finally, I trim each gasket to fit.
 Caution: if the gaskets are too big or have sharp corner they may eat into the sound board.
 Make the gaskets small enough they don't touch the sound board.
 The plastic gaskets should survive two or three string changes.
 I have found tiny nylon washers at Radio Shack that worked well for the basses.